 Abstain

-Shares Voted Percent of Outstanding Capital Stock
+Shares Voted Percent of Shares Present/Represented Percent of Outstanding Capital Stock

 - - -

 "Resolved, to appoint Reyes Tacandong & Co. as the External Auditor of Upson International Corp. (the "Corporation") for the fiscal year ending December 31, 2023, as pre-screened and endorsed by the Corporation's Audit Committee and Board of Directors, respectively."